 Too many carbonated beverages can possibly be harmful to the stomach, and those with reflux may have increased symptoms if they consume too much soda.

-A recent study done at the University of Miami Miller School of Medicine and the Columbia University Medical Center looked at the soda drinking habits of more than 2,000 people who participated in a 10-year study.
-Researchers found that people who reported drinking diet soda daily had a 43 percent higher risk of having a vascular event than those who did not drink any soda.
+A study done at the University of Miami Miller School of Medicine and the Columbia University Medical Center looked at the soda drinking habits of more than 2,000 people who participated in a 10-year study.
+Researchers found that people who reported drinking diet soda daily had a 43 percent higher risk of a vascular event than those who did not drink any soda.

 Clearly, more research is needed to come to a more compelling conclusion.
 It should also be noted that those who drank occasional diet soda did not seem to have an increased risk of vascular events.

 This is by no means meant to scare you into not drinking diet soda.
 I drink it fairly often.
 Rather, it’s probably another justification for the phrase, “All things in moderation.”
 There are, as we know, artificial sweeteners in diet beverages that some of us may or may not be sensitive to.
 Some people seem to get headaches from aspartame, for example.

 Everyone is different, and good sound choices need to be made by all of us every day.
 Should I have the cupcake or the fruit plate?
 Sometimes, I choose the cupcake!
 There is no perfect method to stay healthy.
 Life is about balance; just try to stay between the navigational beacons.

 You need to look at the data for yourself and make choices that are right for you.
 My job is to try to provide you with as much information as I can.